camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/080-cockpit/develop-cockpit-plugin.html.md

 }
 ```

-Given the above setup the resource class extends the cockpit API with the following paths
+Given the above setup the resource class extends the Cockpit API with the following paths

 ```
 GET $cockpit_api_root/plugin/sample/$engine/process-instance